top of page

 X-Men Season 3

-The Phoenix sagas are adapted very thoroughly, taking up most of the season.
-Doesn't even shy away from using Hellfire Club seduced dominatrix Dark Phoenix.
-Captures all the cosmic melodrama, with a few fun detours along the way.
-JEAN!
+The Phoenix saga is adapted lovingly and thoroughly, understandably taking up most of the season.
+It doesn't even shy away from the Hellfire Club seduced dominatrix Dark Phoenix.
+It captures all the cosmic melodrama, with a few fun detours along the way.
+"JEAN!"

 Premiere: Jul 29, 1994